padsbanger/angular-backtop/README.md

 <back-top></back-top>
 ```

-... and thats all, you have a basic button, that will appear when you reach the end of the page.
+... and thats all, you have a basic button, that will appear when you start scrolling the page.
 Click on it to be redirected to the top.

 ## Options